9 Of The Best Free Things To Do In Rome That You Can’t Miss

 You’ll reach the first platform which will give you a view of the main altar from above and you can see some of the mosaics from up close.
 Continuing up the stairs the doom proceeds through some progressively narrowing and sloping stairs.
 Once you reach the top, you are rewarded with an amazing view of Rome, St. Peter’s Square, the Vatican Museums and the Vatican Gardens.

-Along with a unique view of the 140 Angelic statues placed along the top of the building and square.
+Along with a unique view along the way up you’ll be rewarded with a view of the 140 Angelic statues placed along the top of the building and square.

 Once outside, take the time to explore St. Peter’s Square.
 Take in the beautiful fountains and what the view of the Basilica looks like from below.